JoseMeneghetti/JoseMeneghetti/README.md

 * Working with designing projects, and solving technological problems 👾.
 * These years I have been specializing in WEB languages, frameworks, and platforms 🚀✨.
 * Currently working as a full-stack.
-* Acting in React NodeJS & Magento and React, NodeJS & VTEX and in some personal projects with NextJS 🔨.
+* Acting in React NodeJS & Magento, and in some personal projects with NextJS 🔨.

 ## 📌 Tools & Techs 📌